 Modern technology provides a variety of successful laser resurfacing treatments for improving the condition of the skin.
 Laser skin treatments employ focused beams of light energy to counteract the effects on the skin of acne, aging, sun damage, hyperpigmentation, scars, or poor nutrition.
 Resurfacing laser treatments are safe and efficient, requiring little downtime to provide effective results.

 Much less invasive than dermabrasion and chemical peels, laser treatments remove damaged skin and rejuvenate the patient’s appearance.
 Most of the time, such treatments are sought for the face, but may also be performed on other parts of the body.

 Patients seek laser resurfacing for a variety of reasons, all related to discontent with their appearance.
 At The Aesthetic Center in Connecticut laser resurfacing may be performed for any of the following reasons:

 Laser treatments for skin conditions are typically performed in the doctor’s office with topical anesthesia.
-Procedures typically take between 30 and 90 minutes to perform, depending on the size and location of the treated area.
+Procedures typically take between 30 and 90 minutes to perform, depending on the size and location of the area to be treated.
 While some individuals will notice significant results after just one treatment, particularly with ablative procedures, many patients will require multiple sessions in order to achieve the desired results.
 It is also possible that additional touch-up treatments will be needed at a future date.

 There are two basic types of laser resurfacing treatments: ablative and non-ablative.